Charithasanjana/Docker_game/README.md

 This project involves containerizing a simple game, 2048, within a Docker container, and deploying it to AWS using Elastic Beanstalk.
 The project demonstrates containerization with Docker, cloud deployment, and basic web application development.

-Project Objectives:
+->Project Objectives:

 Create a Docker container for hosting the 2048 game.

 Deploy the Docker container to AWS using Elastic Beanstalk.

 Learn DevOps concepts like containerization, image building, and cloud deployment.

-Tools & Technologies Used:
+->Tools & Technologies Used:

 Docker: For containerization of the game application.

 AWS Elastic Beanstalk: For cloud deployment.

 Ubuntu 22.04: Base Docker image.

 Nginx: Web server to serve the game.

 GitHub: Hosting the game repository.

 Curl & Zip utilities: For downloading and extracting game files.

 # 2. Architecture Overview: